 When measuring the frequency tolerance for radars with a phase or frequency modulated pulse, the tolerance shall be measured for each of the frequency references used for generating the radar output signal.
 The frequency tolerance shall be measured for at least 3 frequencies equally spaced across the operating range.
-The results obtained shall be compared to the limits in clause 4.2.1.1.2 in order to prove compliance with the requirement.
+The results obtained shall not exceed the limits specified in clause 4.2.1.1.2 in order to prove compliance with the requirement.

 Transmitter power